tabularaza27/climatechange_ai/code_of_conduct.md

 ## Regular Review

-We welcome feedback in any form on these community guidelines; If you would like to reach out, please write an email to [mailto:info@climatechange.ai](info@climatechange.ai) or [mailto:reporting@climatechange.ai](info@climatechange.ai).
+We welcome feedback in any form on these community guidelines; If you would like to reach out, please write an email to [info@climatechange.ai](mailto:info@climatechange.ai) or [reporting@climatechange.ai](mailto:info@climatechange.ai).

 ## Acknowledgments